kernelsauce/turbo/README.md

 <big>WARNING: This software package is still under heavy development.
 Basic functionality is in place, there is no documentation for web.lua yet!</big>

+All of the modules of Nonsence are made with the class implementation that Middleclass provides <https://github.com/kikito/middleclass>.

 <u>Supported poll implementations at this point:</u>

 * epoll_ffi (if you are running LuaJIT)